NordicHPC/sonar/doc/NEW-FORMAT.md

 on administrative systems.
 Even so, we may not assume that sampling can run very often, as the data volumes can be quite large.  (`squeue | wc` on fox just now yields 100KB of formatted data.)

-In principle, Sonar shall send data about a job at least three times: when the job is created and enters the PENDING state, when it enters the RUNNING state, and when it has completed (in any of a number of different states).
-At each of those steps, it shall send data that are available at that time that have not been sent before; this includes data that may have changed (for example, the Priority may be sent with a PENDING record but if the priority changes later, it should be sent again the next time a data sample is sent).
-In practice, there are two main
-complications: Sonar runs as a sampler and may not observe a job in all of those states, and it may run in a stateless mode in which it will be unable to know whether it has already sent some information about a job and can avoid sending it again.
-(There is a discussion to be had about other events: priority changes, job suspension, job resize.)

-Therefore, the Slurm data that are transmitted must be assumed by the consumer to be both partial and potentially redundant.
-Data in records with later timestamps generally override data from earlier records.

 ## Data format overall notes

 The output is a tree structure that is constrained enough to be serialized as